keymetrics/doc-pm2/en/runtime/integration/docker.md

 ### pm2 commands

-pm2 commands can still be used insidea container with the `docker exec` command:
+pm2 commands can still be used inside a container with the `docker exec` command:

 ```bash
 # Monitoring CPU/Usage of each process